chrishefele/crashview/README.md

 ## System Descriptions & Operation

-The original, raw datasets are in the /download directory.  bike_crashes.csv is a symbolic link to an appropriate input dataset.
+The original, raw datasets are in the /download directory.  input_crashes.csv is a symbolic link to an appropriate input dataset.

-The output of the geocoding scripts put in the /data directory.
+The output files of the geocoding scripts are all put in the /data directory.

 All the datasets can be rebuilt using the /src/mk_all_data.sh script, which coordinates all the other scripts.

 For geocoding, all the results from the Google geocoding API calls are cached in files in /data/geocache.This eliminate redundant calls, or repeated calls when other scripts using the API data are re-run.
 Creating the cache is time consuming, though.
 Each API call takes about 1 second (single threaded).
-I've included a gziped version of the cache in /data/geocache, if you'd like to pre-seed the cache with previous results for Mercer County, NJ.
+I've included a gziped version of the cache in /data/geocache, if you'd like to pre-seed the cache with previous results for bike crashes in Mercer County, NJ.

 Runtime of all the other scripts is < 1 minute.